BetterGUI-MC/BetterGUI/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### **Describe the bug**
-A clear and concise description of what the bug is. <br>
+A clear and concise description of what the bug is.
-[ ] Make sure you've read the wiki
+* [ ] Make sure you've read the wiki

 ### **To Reproduce**
 Steps to reproduce the behavior: